Magenerds/CronProcessCheck/README.md

 # CronProcessCheck
 Cron Process check for Magento 2.
-This Module check if a cronjob process crashed and set the status to error.
+This modules checks if a cron job process crashed and sets its status to error.

 ### Setup
 1. Install `Magenerds/CronProcessCheck` Module